elineri/Kurs7_Labb1_MsUnit/README.md

 ## PARTS TO TEST
 ### Transfer money between accounts
 #### What could go wrong?
 - Money doesn't withdraw from account.
-Method InternalTransfer() and ExternalTRansfer() in Bank class.
+Method InternalTransfer() and ExternalTransfer() in Bank class.
 - Money doesn't go to the other account.
-Method InternalTransfer() and ExternalTRansfer() in Bank class.
+Method InternalTransfer() and ExternalTransfer() in Bank class.
 - More money are transfered than what's available in the account.
 Method EnoughBalance() in Account.

 ### Withdraw money